 - NEW!
 Emphasis on management includes coverage of diversity in zoo and wildlife medicine.

 - NEW!
 Panel of international contributors includes, for the first time, experts from Costa Rica, Estonia, Ethiopia, India, Norway, and Singapore, along with many other countries.

 - NEW!
 Enhanced eBook version is included with each print purchase, providing a fully searchable version of the entire text and access to all of its text, figures, and references.

-- Current therapy format ensures that each CT volume in the series covers all new topics that are relevant at the time of publication.
+- Fowler’s Current Therapy format ensures that each volume in the series covers all-new topics with timely information on current topics of interest in the field.

-- Synthesized topics offer the right amount of depth - often fewer than 10 pages - to maintain an accessible format.
+- Focused coverage offers just the right amount of depth — often fewer than 10 pages in a chapter — which makes the material easier to access and easier to understand.

 - General taxon-based format covers all terrestrial vertebrate taxa plus selected topics on aquatic and invertebrate taxa.

 - Updated information from the Zoological Information Management System (ZIMS) includes records from their growing database for 2.3 million animals (374,000 living) and 23,000 taxa, which can serve as a basis for new research.